-Microsoft 365 entry points are serviced by Azure Front Door.
+Microsoft 365 entry points get serviced by Azure Front Door.
 Azure Front Door is a widely distributed service present at Microsoft global edge network that creates a fast, secure, and highly scalable SaaS applications.
 For more information about how Azure Front Door accelerates web application performance, see What is Azure Front Door?.
-When choosing the nearest Microsoft 365 data center, Microsoft takes into consideration data sovereignty regulations within the geo-political region.
+When selecting the nearest Microsoft 365 data center, Microsoft takes into consideration data sovereignty regulations within the geo-political region.

 What is geo-pinning connections?

-When you force a client-server to pass traffic through certain network device(s) located in a geographical location, that is referred to as geo-pinning the network connection.
+When you force a client-server to pass traffic through certain network device(s) located in a geographical location that is referred to as geo-pinning the network connection.
 In a traditional network architecture, the underlying design principle is that the clients-servers are statically located which commonly geo-pins connections.

 For example, when you force your enterprise Internet connections to traverse through your corporate network.
 The egress is from a central location, typically via a set of proxy-servers or firewalls, you're geo-pinning the Internet connections.
 Another example of geo-pinning is when you have a SaaS application architecture that you force traffic through an intermediate datacenter in a region or using one or more intermediate network devices.